NetApp/trident/docs/reference/tridentctl.rst

     tridentctl install [flags]

   Flags:
         --csi                     Install CSI Trident (override for Kubernetes 1.13 only, requires feature gates).
         --etcd-image string       The etcd image to install.
         --generate-custom-yaml    Generate YAML files, but don't install anything.
     -h, --help                    help for install
+        --image-registry string   The address/port of an internal image registry.
-        --k8s-timeout duration   The timeout for all Kubernetes operations. (default 3m0s) --log-format string      The Trident logging format (text, json). (default "text") --pv string              The name of the legacy PV used by Trident, will be migrated to CRDs. (default "trident") --pvc string             The name of the legacy PVC used by Trident, will be migrated to CRDs. (default "trident") --silent                 Disable most output during installation.
+        --k8s-timeout duration    The timeout for all Kubernetes operations. (default 3m0s) --kubelet-dir string      The host location of kubelet's internal state. (default "/var/lib/kubelet") --log-format string       The Trident logging format (text, json). (default "text") --pv string               The name of the legacy PV used by Trident, will be migrated to CRDs. (default "trident") --pvc string              The name of the legacy PVC used by Trident, will be migrated to CRDs. (default "trident") --silent                  Disable most output during installation.
         --trident-image string    The Trident image to install.
         --use-custom-yaml         Use any existing YAML files that exist in setup directory.

 logs
 ----